Self Assessment Tax from Accountspoint

 Ensuring Accurate Self Assessments for Sole Traders and Partners

 In order for an accurate self assessment tax return to be completed, records of the expenses and income of the business must be kept.
-In addition to this, an accurate record of your personal income must also be kept.
+An accurate record of any other personal income must also be kept.

 If your business trades as a partnership and you are the nominated partner in the partnership, you will be required to keep the partnership’s records.